MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/4-exercise-verify-database.md

 1. To run queries in Azure Data Studio, it's similar to SSMS.
 Right-click a database or server name and select **New query**.

-1. For Azure SQL Database, since you're not getting a full "server", **USE [DatabaseName]** is not supported to change the database context.
+1. For Azure SQL Database, because you're not getting a full "server," **USE [DatabaseName]** is not supported to change the database context.
 You must either change the connection to specifically connect to the database that you want to run a query on or use the drop-down menu.
 Change to the context of your **AdventureWorks** database by selecting the drop-down box next to **master** and run `SELECT @@VERSION`.

     :::image type="content" source="../media/4-new-query-azure-data-studio.png" alt-text="Screenshot of querying in Azure Data Studio.":::